AshwinDisa/AshwinDisa.github.io/_pages/about.md

 I'm a master's student at Worcester Polytechnic Institute (WPI) majoring in Robotics Engineering with a keen interest in Aerial Robotics and UAV Technology.
 I completed my bachelor's in Aeronautical Engineering from Manipal Institute of Technology, India.

-Previously, I worked at the [Robotics Research Center](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiG6trKsamCAxWGFlkFHQa8C1YQFnoECBQQAQ&url=https%3A%2F%2Frobotics.iiit.ac.in%2F&usg=AOvVaw3I3fueOiQE77rMKvyMA-JC&opi=89978449), IIIT Hyderabad in collaboration with Arka Aerospace as an intern under the supervision of Dr. Spandan Roy, where I worked on a multi-robot system of drones for FOD (Foreign Object Debris) detection on runways focusing on path planning and obstacle ovoidance.
+Previously, I worked at the [Robotics Research Center](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiG6trKsamCAxWGFlkFHQa8C1YQFnoECBQQAQ&url=https%3A%2F%2Frobotics.iiit.ac.in%2F&usg=AOvVaw3I3fueOiQE77rMKvyMA-JC&opi=89978449), IIIT Hyderabad in collaboration with Arka Aerospace as an intern under the supervision of Dr. Spandan Roy, where I worked on a decentralized multi-agent system of drones for FOD (Foreign Object Debris) detection on runways focusing on path planning and obstacle avoidance.

 I also participated in the [E-Yantra](https://www.e-yantra.org/) Robotics Competition 2021-22 hosted by IIT, Bombay.
 Our team won the competition out of 242 teams in the [DairyBike theme](https://www.youtube.com/watch?v=JBToTeWyXHE).
-Subsequently, I got an opportunity to work at E-Yantra's summer internship program, where I implemented a PID controller on an Omnidirectional Micro Aerial Vehicle (OMAV) in simulation environment.
+Subsequently, I got an opportunity to work at E-Yantra's summer internship program, where my team implemented a PID controller on an Omnidirectional Micro Aerial Vehicle (OMAV) in simulation environment.

+Apart from this, I love to watch Formula 1 racing and playing pool.
+I also enjoy playing all kinds of sports, solving Rubik's cube and photography.